faizan-az02/portfolio/README.md

 # Personal Portfolio Website

-A clean, modern portfolio website built with vanilla HTML, CSS, and JavaScript.
+A clean, modern portfolio website built with vanilla HTML, CSS, and JavaScript - matching the reference design.

 ## Structure